-In addition to the Sun Connect Portfolio, VivoPower is continuing to develop and finance new small to medium sized solar projects throughout Australia, both individually and with experienced partners.
-Following a term sheet signed in February 2018, VivoPower entered into a definitive investment agreement with ITP in July 2018, for the development of a portfolio of utility-scale solar projects in New South Wales to an aggregate minimum target of 50 MW.
-ITP is a global leader in renewable energy engineering, strategy and construction, and in energy sector analytics.
+VivoPower is continuing to develop and finance new small-to-medium-sized solar projects throughout Australia, both individually and with experienced partners.
+In July 2018, VivoPower entered into a definitive investment agreement with ITP for the development of a portfolio of utility-scale solar projects in New South Wales to an initial target of 50 MW.
+ITP is a global leader in renewable energy engineering, strategy and construction, as well as in energy sector analytics.
 Under the terms of the investment agreement, VivoPower funds up to 1.4 cents per watt (AC) of development costs per project in exchange for a 60% equity stake in each project, with an opportunity to achieve a sale and transfer at multiple stages, as early as shovel-ready.
 The projects will be developed on a merchant basis, with corporate offsite PPAs sought on an opportunistic basis during the development period.